amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 > it a great fit for mobile, web, gaming, ad-tech, IoT, and many other
 > applications.  -- [AWS DynamoDB Homepage](http://aws.amazon.com/dynamodb/)

-Titan + DynamoDB = Distributed Graph Database - Cluster Host Management
+JanusGraph + DynamoDB = Distributed Graph Database - Cluster Host Management

 [![Build Status](https://travis-ci.org/awslabs/dynamodb-titan-storage-backend.svg?branch=1.0.0)](https://travis-ci.org/awslabs/dynamodb-titan-storage-backend)

 ## Features
-The following is a list of features of the Amazon DynamoDB Storage Backend for Titan.
+The following is a list of features of the Amazon DynamoDB Storage Backend for JanusGraph.
 * AWS managed authentication and authorization.
 * Configure table prefix to allow multiple graphs to be stored in a single account in the same region.